Unlimited Paid Time Off: Amazing Benefit or Massive Scam?

 Most companies offering paid time off as a benefit consider those days part of your compensation package.
 If you don’t take them, you’re still entitled to compensation.
 Some companies offer leave payouts annually, while others only provide payouts if an employee leaves the company.
 Either way, they’re paying for the leave.

-However, a business doesn’t need to worry about these payouts if they offer unlimited paid time off.
+However, a business doesn’t need to worry about these payouts if it offers unlimited paid time off.
 No leave on the books means nothing to pay out.

 Unlimited PTO is a Scam

-Although it sounds nice in theory, most users agree that, in practice, it’s a scam.
+Although it sounds nice in theory, most users agree that, in practice, unlimited paid time off is a scam.
 Perhaps one day, we can shift our toxic work culture to make unlimited time off policies work for employees rather than for companies.

 Until then, working a job with a defined time off benefit is better, even if it’s less time off than you would like.